 However, digital activities have a range of advantages for both companies and consumers: they can lower manufacturing costs, resulting in a higher return on investment, and they can improve mobility for people who no longer have to factor in travel or busy schedules.

-Consumers are oversaturated with simulated activities and meetings as a consequence of the levelling of the digital playing field — there is fatigue.
+Consumers are oversaturated with simulated activities and meetings as a consequence of the leveling of the digital playing field — there is fatigue.
 Marketers must ensure that virtual events add value to their audience in 2021.

 To keep audiences interested, compelling content and speakers are essential.
 Marketers can also look for new ways to tap into, such as audio or virtual reality, as well as techniques that make activities more engaging, such as quizzes, polls, and competitions.